netlify/netlify-lambda/README.md

 ## Netlify Lambda

 This is an optional tool that helps with building or locally developing [Netlify Functions](https://www.netlify.com/docs/functions/) with a simple webpack/babel build step.
+For function folders, there is also a small utility to install function folder dependencies.

 The goal is to make it easy to write Lambda's with transpiled JS/TypeScript features and imported modules.